web3sc/celo-community-fund/README.md

 | 4 | LATAM DAO  | TBD | [forum post]() | Forum |

+## Adding an Intiative
+To add an intiative, navigate to the appropriate file in the `src/data` directory.
+There are 3 files each with instructions at the top:

+- draft_initiatives
+- active_initiatives
+- completed_initiatives

 ## Webpage

 > Note: the page factors in both CELO and cEUR which are the tokens that have substantial value.